 Many people mistakenly believe that their gain is simply the profit on the sale ("We bought it for $100,000 and sold it for $650,000, so that's a $550,000 gain, and we're $50,000 over the exclusion, right?").
 It's not so simple -- a good thing, since the fine print can work to your benefit in such instances.

 Your gain is actually your home's selling price, minus deductible closing costs, selling costs, and your tax basis in the property.
-(Your basis is the original purchase price, plus the cost of capital improvements, minus any depreciation.)
+(Your basis is the original purchase price, plus purchase expenses, plus the cost of capital improvements, minus any depreciation and minus any casualty losses or insurance payments.)

 So, for example, if you and your spouse bought a house for $100,000 and sold for $650,000, but you'd added $20,000 in home improvements, spent $5,000 fixing the place up for the sale, and paid the real estate brokers at least $25,000, the exclusion plus those costs would mean you'd owe no capital gains tax at all.